4.18 Ongoing Case Planning

 10. Ensures the court report includes sufficient documentation of the information discussed and reviewed during the periodic review to include:

-1. The discussion of ASFA guidelines, including the cabinet’s obligation to make reasonable efforts to finalize a permanent placement and the cabinet’s obligation to file for a TPR once the child has been care for fifteen (15) months under federal law: (475 (5)(E) and 45 CFR 1356.21 (i)(1)(I));
+1. The discussion of ASFA guidelines, including the cabinet’s obligation to make reasonable efforts to finalize a permanent placement and the cabinet’s obligation to file for a TPR once the child has been in care for fifteen (15) months under federal law: (475 (5)(E) and 45 CFR 1356.21 (i)(1)(I));

 2. The problems that are barriers to the child’s safe return home or other permanent placement and the progress of the family and child to overcoming each barrier;

-3. The appropriateness of services, including assessment and recommendations from community partners, whether services are being provided according to schedule and whether the parties, including identified fathers as outlined in SOP 4.14 Family Attachment and Involvement with expectations set for them are complying with those expectations;
+3. The appropriateness of services, including assessment and recommendations from community partners, whether services are being provided according to schedule, and whether the parties, including identified fathers as outlined in SOP 4.14 Family Attachment and Involvement with expectations set for them are complying with those expectations;

 4. The quality and appropriateness of visits between parents and children, and between siblings;

-5. The child’s health, including mental health, educational history, and the current status is reviewed and the plan for meeting the child’s needs is reviewed;
+5. The child’s health, including mental health, educational history, and current status is reviewed and the plan for meeting the child’s needs is reviewed;

-6. The steps the agency is taking to ensure that the child’s foster family home or child-caring institution is following the reasonable and prudent parent standard, and information about whether the child has regular, ongoing opportunities to engage in age or developmentally appropriate activities (Section 475 (5)(B));
+6. The steps the agency is taking to ensure that the child’s foster family home or child-caring institution is following the reasonable and prudent parent standard, and information about whether the child has regular, ongoing opportunities to engage in age or developmentally-appropriate activities (Section 475 (5)(B));

-7. Documentation of (only for a child who has attained age sixteen (16))a compelling reason for the selection of the goal of PPLA (Section 475 (5)(B));
+7. Documentation of (only for a child who has attained age sixteen (16)) a compelling reason for the selection of the goal of PPLA (Section 475 (5)(B));

 8. Documentation, for children with a goal of PPLA, of intensive, ongoing, and as of the date of the court hearing, unsuccessful efforts to return the child home or secure a placement for the child with a fit and willing relative or fictive kin (including adult siblings), a legal guardian, or an adoptive parent, including efforts that utilize search technology (including social media) to find biological family members for the children (Section 475A);